SimulationEverywhere-Models/Real-time-data-visualization-in-BIM/README.md

 - **control_variables.py** file has paths to the users

 - **TL_Listing.py** in progress work on downloading list of trendlogs from Kaizen
-- **MassAdd.py**  script that allows you to create device-models and devices in the respsective jsons
+- **MassAdd py**  script that allows you to create device-models and devices in the respsective jsons
-- **Sort.py**  Sorts through HSB.xlsxl and CB.xlsx to generate the sorted lists in CBdata.json and HSBdata.json
+- **Sort py**  Sorts through HSB.xlsxl and CB.xlsx to generate the sorted lists in CBdata.json and HSBdata.json

 **Notes Files**
 - **presentationSlides.pptx** Slides outlining basic operation of the HRA using CSV adapter and out the updating csv files work